Photo by LDaileyPhotos

 I encourage you to take your time on the trails and enjoy everything these mountains have to offer.
 Run the weekend for the full experience!

 Where?
-Varies depending on day, but all are within several miles of each other.
+Varies depending on day, but both are within several miles of each other.

 8 miles total.
 This is a mostly uphill 4 miles with nearly 1200ft gain to watch the sunset (8:15pm) from Cohutta Overlook.
 Yes, you could drive to this, but it’s way more fun to run/hike up with good company!
 Plus the return is mostly downhill, which is fun as can be, especially as daylight fades away!
 Yep, you’ll want to bring a headlamp.